MMesbahU/Weggis/Files/selection.md

 ```
 Rscript Scripts/plotPBS.R Results/PEL.pbs.txt Results/PEL.pbs.pdf
 ```

+Compare to the case of called genotypes with default values.

 The next step would be to assess whether such pattern of allelic differentiation is expected given a demographic model.